williamoliveira/eloquent-array-query-builder/README.md

 &offset=5
 &limit=15
 ```
-Tip: for Javascript you can create a querystring using [Qs](https://github.com/ljharb/qs).
+Tip: for Javascript you can create a query string using [Qs](https://github.com/ljharb/qs).

 #### Where/Having operators aliases